redtensor22/redtensor22.github.io/_posts/2018-12-20-Parkinsons_P1.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Parkinson_photos/marginal_plot.png" alt="Bivariate distribution of test time and total UPDRS score">

 From the above we can see that there is a lot of overlap between the two variables, and it might be worth digging further to see what kind of relationship exists.
 A relationship addressed here is that between gender and disease progression rate.
-Each of the 42 patients, both male and female, can have their respective $$'test_time'$$ vs $$'total_UPDRS'$$ plot created.
+Each of the 42 patients, both male and female, can have their respective 'test_time' vs 'total_UPDRS' plot created.
 Then, for each patient, we can look at a regression fit to their data.
-Because we will only be looking at data of dimension $$\R^2$$, we can take the coefficients of the fit and average them over each gender to get a disease progression rate for each sex.
+Because we will only be looking at data of dimension $$R^2$$, we can take the coefficients of the fit and average them over each gender to get a disease progression rate for each sex.
 First, we will separate the men and women

 {% highlight python %}
     #separate men from women